Contributing Writer

 Style

 Winter jackets are the layer between you and the elements.
 That includes the people around you, so style is also essential when choosing your coat.
 As they say, dress for success.
-Not only for your outdoor activities but how you present socially is a big deal.
-No one wants to look like Kyle from South Park or the Michelin man.
+Not only for your outdoor activities, but how you present socially is a big deal.
+No one wants to look like Kyle from South Park or the Michelin Man.
 Identifying cuts, colors, and where things zip and fit is quintessential to finding the best winter jacket.
-We prefer functional style when determining the best winter jackets.
+We prefer a functional style when determining the best winter jackets.

 Another key factor to consider in the style department is length.
 How short or long do you want your winter jacket?
 Many parkas are thigh length or longer, while puffers traditionally sit at the waist or hip.
 More extended options are also available, with some winter jackets boasting ankle-length protection.